michaelbigelow/academic-kickstart/content/home/experience.md

   date_start = "2019-06-01"
   date_end = "2019-11-16"
   description = """
-  Worked in clinical data integration with a team of data architects Intermountain's enterprise data warehouse, migrating ETL jobs from IBM DataStage to Informatica PowerCenter and making improvements where possible.
+  Worked in clinical data integration with a team of data architects in Intermountain's enterprise data warehouse, migrating ETL jobs from IBM DataStage to Informatica PowerCenter and making improvements where possible.
   """

 [[experience]]